qbead/qbeadWebsite/content/book/animation.md

 One particularly lovely way to achieve this is to use a color wheel, where we assign a color to each point of a circle, and use it as a reference when turning numbers into colors.
-We have written a function, `colorWheel()`, that converts the time to a color as seen in the image below.
-For each time point, the red, blue and green components of a color from the colorWheel are calculated and used to color our LED lights.
+We provide you with a function, `colorWheel()`, that converts the numbers between 0 and 255 to a color as seen in the image below.
+For each input number, the appropriate red, blue and green components of a color from the colorWheel are calculated and used to color our LED lights.